 Yes!
 This sauce is naturally free from gluten.

 I tested with both coconut yogurt and almond yogurt and they both worked out well.
-They have similar texture, although I find the almond yogurt slightly creamier (or less jelly-like).
+They have a similar texture, although I find the almond yogurt slightly creamier (or less jelly-like).
 Also, depending on the brand, you might have to adjust how much lemon juice you want to add as they vary slightly in how tart they are.
-And, make sure to use plain yogurt so you don't end up with vanilla flavored green goddess sauce!
+And, make sure to use plain yogurt so you don't end up with vanilla-flavored sauce!

 Make sure to use coconut yogurt to make this sauce and it will be nut-free.